klinker24/Android-SimpleVideoView/README.md

 ## Example Usage within a List

 For an example of using this in a `RecyclerView`, I recommend checking out my app, Talon for Twitter, and it's implementation on the [`GiffySearch`](https://github.com/klinker24/Talon-for-Twitter/blob/master/src/main/java/com/klinker/android/twitter/ui/GiffySearch.java).
+With this specific example, we do not automatically start the video when they are scrolled to, but, of course, this is totally possible and I prefer the auto-play way.

+I will leave the auto-play implementation up to you all for now though.
+I cannot give away all my secrets, just the tools to do them.
+I may add an example for this in the future.
+Just make sure that you are releasing the videos correctly, as described above!

 ## Contributing